techiuv/Whether-app/README.md

 - Dynamic weather icons and animations.
 - Responsive design for all devices.
 - Search functionality for weather data by city.
+- Saves the last fetched city's weather data for quicker access.

 ## Tech Stack